RileyManalang/PA-4/README.md

 # 2) Create a visualization that shows how the different features contributes to average grade.
 Does chosen track in college, gender, or hometown contributes to a higher average score?
 - For this part of the problem, I had a hard time learning seaborn and matplotlib since this is all new to me, and there are a lot of syntax that I need to be wary of.
 - I first then tried to figure out how to make a boxplot since I thought this was the most appropriate graph for the necessary data.
+I created a line of code that will compute for the average grades.

 ### Challenges
+- Learning the conditional statements in data wrangling
+- Learning matplotlib and seaborn graphs

 ### Learnings
+- Manage to get a grasp of data wrangling
+- Learned a few on how to make a graph using matplotlib and seaborn

 #### Version History:
+[v1.1.0] - 9/17/2024